How Do You Create DigitalOcean Droplets with Terraform?

 export TF_VAR_do_token=6aa82264bb900dd56909d6cb8432439b55211c996cb16da733679d960b5ef1e1

-Every environment variable you export with the format TF_VAR_xyz will be available inside Terraform as xyz.
-Using an environment variable keeps the token out of config files, so secrets are not accidentally committed to the git repository and published.
+Every environment variable prefixed with TF_VAR_ is automatically available inside Terraform as a variable.
+Using environment variables keeps API tokens out of configuration files so secrets are never accidentally committed to your git repository.

 ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub | awk '{print $2}'|cut -d ':' -f2-